-Evidence 2 was obtained by subtracting the PNC of different sized particles at the rooftop site from the corresponding one at the street site and the size-segregated difference of PNC between the two sites in April was thereby calculated (Fig. 4).
-The difference was largely negative for particles <14 nm during the NPF periods on 25 and 27 April (color solid lines) against the positive difference of Aitken mode particles.
+Fig. 4 shows the difference of PNC between the two sites in April, with the PNC at the street site subtracting the corresponding ones at the rooftop site.
+The difference was largely negative for particles <14 nm during the NPF periods on 25 and 27 April (color solid lines), also indicating the reduced NPF at the street site.
 In contrast, such a difference was slightly positive for particles <14 nm during the non-NPF days and during the morning rush hours on 25 and 27 April prior to the occurrence of NPF events (Fig. 4, dash lines), because of increasing contributions from on-road vehicles at the street site.
-We thus obtained Evidence 3, i.e., the negative difference of nucleation mode particles on NPF days against the positive difference of those on non-NPF days.
+The negative difference further indicated that NPF inside the street canyon was reduced, which could be due to more pre-existing atmospheric particles or higher NO concentrations as proposed by Wildt et al. (2014).